-PIETRO GUINDANI Year of birth: 1958 Position: Director Participation in Committees: Control and Risk Committee (Chairman); Nomination Committee (Member) In office since: May 2014 Number of positions held in other companies for the purposes of the Board advice on the maximum number of offices: -Slate elected on: minority (Italian and foreign institutional investors)
+PIETRO GUINDANI Year of birth: 1958 Position: Director

+Participation in Committees: Control and Risk Committee (Chairman);

+Nomination Committee (Member)

+Slate elected on: minority (Italian and foreign institutional investors)

 He was born in Milan in 1958 and has been Director of Eni since May 2014.
 Since July 2008 he has been Chairman of the Board of Directors of Vodafone Italia SpA, where between 1995-2008 he was Chief Financial Officer and subsequently Chief Executive Officer.
 He previously held positions in the Finance Departments of Montedison and Olivetti and started his career in Citibank after graduating in Business at the Università Luigi Bocconi in Milan.
 He is currently also a Board Member of the Italian Institute of Technology.
-He is a Member of the Executive Board of Assolombarda and Board Member of Asstel-Assotelecomunicazioni as Past President.
+He is a Member of the Executive Board of Assonime, Board Member of Confindustria, Member of the Executive Board of Assolombarda and Board Member of Asstel-Assotelecomunicazioni as Past President.